pratibha-rt/Equation-Evaluator/README.md

-# Backend Assignmnet - Store And Solve Algebraic Equations
+# Backend Assignment - Store And Solve Algebraic Equations

 A **Spring Boot REST API** to **store and evaluate algebraic equations**.
 Supports variables, parentheses, operator precedence, and exponentiation.